Enjoy a sip of Glastonbury Tor's apple juice or cider

 Located around the base of its slopes are four orchards.
 Two of these are open to the public, one of which dates back to the 1800’s and welcomes visitors in through the beautiful willow arches.
 Here is a quiet place for reflection, enjoyed by visitors and wildlife alike.

 Orchards are fantastic for diversity – they combine elements of woodland, grassland and hedgerow habitats, ideally with standing and fallen deadwood, which are essential for some invertebrates.
 There is plenty of forage for pollinators and the soil is often undisturbed.
+Each tree, particularly the old and gnarly ones, act like a tower block for nature.
+Every part of the tree, from the leaves to the rot holes provide perfect homes specific for each species.
+To help protect them in 2007, traditional orchards were designated as priority habitat, Natural England have estimated that since the 1950’s orchard areas in England have reduced by 63%.

 Here, National Trust are also preserving heritage by planting vacant spaces with a rare Tidnor collection of apple trees from Herefordshire.